NCERT textbook controversies: Sikhism 2006

-Cartoons 2012
+Cartoons and paintings 2012

-In April 2012, the Republican Party of India (Athavale group) demanded a ban on a Grade 11 textbook by the NCERT, saying a drawn cartoon in the book insulted B. R. Ambedkar.
+In April 2012, the Republican Party of India (Athawale) demanded a ban on a Grade 11 textbook by the NCERT, saying a drawn cartoon in the book insulted B. R. Ambedkar.
 The book was originally published in 2006 but wasn't recognised as part of the syllabus until 2012.
-On 2 April, Ramdas Athavale held a press conference and burnt copies of the page from the textbook prescribed in the Political Science syllabus.
+On 2 April, Ramdas Athawale held a press conference and burnt copies of the page from the textbook prescribed in the Political Science syllabus.
 He demanded the resignation of Union Minister for Human Resource Development, Kapil Sibal, who was also the president of the NCERT board.
 RPI workers burnt his effigy.
 The cartoon was part of the chapter titled "Constitution, why and how", in the book called Indian Constitution at Work.
 It showed Ambedkar sitting on a snail which was labelled 'Constitution' cracking a whip.
 Behind him was Pandit Nehru, also shown with a whip.
 The caption said: "Cartoonist's impression of the 'snail's pace' with which the Constitution was made".
 Athavale said the cartoon insulted the architect of India's Constitution, and the people responsible must be dealt with.
 The NCERT too had insulted him, he pointed out.
 The issue created uproar in both Houses of Parliament.
-NCERT chief advisors Yogendra Yadav and Suhas Palshikar resigned on Friday after the government issued an apology and promised to remove the cartoon.
+NCERT chief advisors Yogendra Yadav and Suhas Palshikar resigned after the government issued an apology and promised to remove the cartoon.
 Speaking to reporters, Palshikar said it seemed like the government didn't have an option and therefore decided to agree with the protesting MPs.
 "The caricature was a symbol of the progressive outlook in education.
 This has now been undone.
 We are of the opinion that as advisors we can have a different opinion.
 Hence, we don't think it's appropriate for us to be in this position anymore."

 In June 2012, a cartoon by R.K.
 Laxman on the anti‑Hindi agitation of 1965 drew strong criticism in Tamil Nadu.
 The Chief Minister, J. Jayalalithaa, demanded that NCERT remove the cartoon from the Class 12 Political Science textbook, saying it defamed Dravidian movement leaders like Periyar, C.N.
 Annadurai and others.
 She argued that photographs would teach students about the agitation more truthfully.
 The DMK, led by M. Karunanidhi also urged the central government to drop the cartoon.
 DMK spokesperson T.K.S.
 Elangovan claimed that cartoons should not be a part of textbooks because they could distort history and confuse students.
 The MDMK general secretary Vaiko, made the same demand; he said that though leaders like C. Rajagopalachari once supported Hindi, later they opposed its imposition.